OctopusDeploy/docs/docs/administration/service-watchdog.md

 ### Logging

-Octopus Deploy Server and Tentacle will generally endeavour to write all log entries to the instance's log file. Â The watchdog is however running outside of the context of any single instance, so it writes to a log file in the user's profile. Â The user in question here is the user that the Scheduled Task is running as, and as mentioned above that defaults to the Local System user.
+Octopus Deploy Server and Tentacle will generally endeavour to write all log entries to the instance's log file.
+The watchdog is however running outside of the context of any single instance, so it writes to a log file in the user's profile.
+The user in question here is the user that the Scheduled Task is running as, and as mentioned above that defaults to the Local System user.

 :::hint
 The default log file location is therefore **C:\Windows\System32\config\systemprofile\AppData\Local\Octopus\Logs**
 :::

-This is only for information related to which instances the the watchdog attempted to start, and any errors it received while trying to start the windows services. Â Any instance specific errors will still be located in the instance's log file.
+This is only for information related to which instances the the watchdog attempted to start, and any errors it received while trying to start the windows services.
+Any instance specific errors will still be located in the instance's log file.

 ### Tentacle vs Octopus Server

-The above commands work equally for Octopus Deploy Server and Tentacle (by usingÂ **Octopus.Server.exe** instead of **Tentacle.exe**). Â Noting that the Tentacle Watchdog will only check Tentacle instances and the Octopus Server Watchdog will only check server instances. Â They can both be configured simultaneously on the same machine.
+The above commands work equally for Octopus Deploy Server and Tentacle (by using **Octopus.Server.exe** instead of **Tentacle.exe**).
+Noting that the Tentacle Watchdog will only check Tentacle instances and the Octopus Server Watchdog will only check server instances.
+They can both be configured simultaneously on the same machine.

 :::hint
 To specify only the default instance for server, use the name **OctopusServer**.
 For example,